harvooo/exam-presenter/README.md

 # Exam Presenter

-This is a firebase project written with JS React by Gemini
+This is a firebase project written with TS React by Gemini